Tip: Most important- Store the food that you eat and eat the food that you store.

 Tip: Knowing how to use everything you are storing and saving is vital!

 The third thing to do in order to introduce yourself to prepping is to educate yourself all about prepping, by picking up a good few books on the subject.
 There are so many books out there to choose from and so I guess you would wonder which one you should pick.
-I say read the table of contents to see if there is anything that might peek your interest first and then pick any good book on the topic and just start reading.
-Also pinterest has a whole slew of ideas on the topic and it’s free.
+I say read the table of contents to see if there is anything that might pique your interest first and then pick any good book on the topic and just start reading.
+Also, Pinterest has a whole slew of ideas on the topic and it’s free.